oarepo/invenio-acls/README.md

 ## Configuration

 A supplemental index is required for each acl-enabled model.
-To create it, at first list indices and doctypes and then call `setup-model`
+To create it, at first list indices and doctypes and then call `prepare`

 ```bash